 You will want to be sure to let all of your friends and co-workers know that you hope to break into Hollywood as a writer and that you're in the market for an agent.
 Chances are someone will know someone who will know someone who will know someone that can get your material in front of an agent.

-One thing you need to be aware of however is that you will likely just have ONE chance to make an impression on an agent.
+One thing you need to be aware of however is that you will likely just have one chance to make an impression on an agent.
 They are very busy people who aren't likely to give writers a couple of chances to impress them.
 So, only submit your material when it's at its very best.
-That means everything from making sure you dialogue, story structure, and characters are top notch, to making sure you have proofread your script for typos (as they can get quite annoying.
-See what I mean?)
+That means everything from making sure your dialogue, story structure, and characters are top notch, to making sure you have proofread your script for typos.

-Another thing -- don't spend a lot of time on your cover.
+Don't spend a lot of time on your cover.
 Your material should look like a script.
 Plain, white, three-hole paper bound with brass script brands.
-Don't bind it, put a fancy cover on it, and never put any other information on it other than the title, author (hopefully you), and your contact information.
+Don't bind it, put a fancy cover on it, and never put any other information on it other than the title, author, and your contact information.
 Anything else and people reading it will know you're an amateur.

 Agents that represent directors learn the type of genre and tone that their existing directors are capable of directing and will usually seek out those projects that suit those needs.
 So, the trick here is to become a part of that list.